Pi-thagoras/the-chicken-pen/EconomicsNotes.md

 title: "Economics Notes"
 ---

-Well I see you have an interest in economics :)
+Well I see you have some *interest* in economics :)

+Pun Time!
+>Who had the most success after inflation hit the market?
+Bouncy castles.

-Here are my notes that I have made so far:
+Here are my Year 11 notes that I have made so far:
 - [Market Efficiency](MarketEfficiency.md)
 - [Market Failure](MarketFailure.md)